-A team of archaeologists has found in Egypt what could be considered the first border marker in history.
-It is a rock with hieroglyphs whose inscription marks the “domain of King Horus Scorpion.”
+A team of archaeologists has found what could be considered the first border marker in history in Egypt.
+It is a rock with hieroglyphs, the inscription of which marks the “domain of King Horus Scorpion.”

-A group of researchers from the Egyptian Ministry of Antiquities and the University of Bonn has found what could be considered as the first inscription in history that identifies a territorial domain.
+A group of researchers from the Egyptian Ministry of Antiquities and the University of Bonn has found what could be considered the first inscription in history identifying a territorial domain.

-It is a rock located in Wadi el Malik (near Aswan, in southern Egypt) with some hieroglyphs that Egyptologists have deciphered as: “Domain of King Horus Scorpion.”
+The rock is located in Wadi el Malik, near Aswan, in southern Egypt.
+Egyptologists have deciphered some hieroglyphs on it as “Domain of King Horus Scorpion.”

-The rock presents four hieroglyphs, one of which is the name of the Scorpion king and another indicates, according to the researchers, that the complete inscription is the name of the place itself, similar to a sign that indicates the limits of a municipality.
+The rock displays four hieroglyphs, one of which is the name of the Scorpion king, while another indicates, according to the researchers, that the complete inscription is the name of the place itself, similar to a sign indicating the limits of a municipality.

-In this case it refers to a domain, that is, a geographical and economic entity under the direct control of a single sovereign.
-Dr. Ludwig D. Morenz affirms that “this is the oldest known place marking in the world”, since the reign of the Scorpion king is around 3070 BC.
+In this case, it refers to a domain, which is a geographical and economic entity under the direct control of a single sovereign.
+Dr. Ludwig D. Morenz asserts that “this is the oldest known place marking in the world,” as the reign of the Scorpion king dates back to around 3070 BC.

-It is not the first time that a similar inscription has been found, since these “domain names” have been found on cylinders, plates and stamps.
+This isn’t the first instance of finding a similar inscription, as these “domain names” have been discovered on cylinders, plates, and stamps before.

-But the importance of the discovery lies in the fact that until now an inscription had not been found in the same place to which it refers, allowing it to be identified.
+However, the significance of this discovery lies in the fact that an inscription had not previously been found in the same place it refers to, enabling its identification.
 Arguably, they have discovered the first known “border sign” in history.

-The Scorpion king was a ruler of the predynastic period or dynasty 0 of Egypt who according to some theories is considered the father of Narmer, the first pharaoh in history, and according to others an alternative name of Narmer himself.
+The Scorpion king, a ruler of Egypt during the predynastic period or Dynasty 0, is a figure subject to various theories.
+According to some, he is considered the father of Narmer, the first pharaoh in history, while others suggest he might be an alternative name for Narmer himself.

-“For the first time, the internal colonization process of the Nile Valley is made visible through writing,” explains Dr. Morenz.
+Dr. Morenz elaborates, “For the first time, the process of internal colonization in the Nile Valley becomes evident through writing.”

-The Egyptologist points out that “the early use of writing in such a remote place is unusual” and that “the inscription opens a window to the emergence of the Egyptian state and its culture”, since it tangibly marks the limit of the territory controlled by a sole sovereign.
+The Egyptologist points out that “the early use of writing in such a remote location is remarkable” and that “the inscription provides a glimpse into the genesis of the Egyptian state and its culture.”
+It concretely demarcates the boundary of the territory controlled by a single sovereign.

-The area is still in an early stage of archaeological exploration and the team hopes to continue investigating it to gain a more precise understanding of the process of consolidation of pharaonic power.
+The area is still at a nascent stage of archaeological exploration, and the team aims to continue their investigations to achieve a more precise understanding of the consolidation of pharaonic power.

 Source: National Geographic